Wijnandvdm/gen-cv/README.md

 7. you have your very own nicely formatted and personalized CV in PDF format!

 # Future upgrades:
-- icons + links for linkedin, github and possible others
+- add icons + links for linkedin, github and possible others
-- personal information section at the top
+- add personal information section at the top
+- add projects section